FAQ

 Reviews always use the monitor settings in effect at the time of submission.
 This means any monitor changes performed later will not be reflected.
 This is by design to ensure traceability: the system behaves and reflects monitor settings current at the time the review was created.

-Note the same applies to scheduled reviews: once a review is scheduled (i.e. it appears in the "Processing" tab), the settings are fixed.
+Note the same applies to scheduled reviews: once a review is scheduled (i.e. it appears in the "" tab), the settings are fixed.

 MLM-AI performs duplicate detection by ID, DOI and content.
 This is further detailed in the page: